Subscribe NowAdvertisement

 Council received an update on the project at its May 6 meeting and approved a bylaw amendment to regulate traffic and parking during construction.

-The Town of Georgina also released additional details on traffic changes expected as part of the redesign.
+The Town also released additional details on traffic changes expected as part of the redesign.
 The speed limit on High Street is planned to be reduced from 50 km/h to 40 km/h through the downtown area.
-Existing traffic lights at Middle Street may also be removed and replaced with pedestrian crossovers after traffic studies found the signals are no longer warranted.
+The existing traffic signals at Middle Street may also be removed and replaced with a controlled pedestrian crossover after traffic studies found the signals are no longer warranted.

 No full road closures are planned, though temporary lane closures will be necessary.
 Advance notice will be provided through the Town’s website and mailed notices.

 Chantal Frank, the manager at Top Spot Pub, doesn’t believe the Town’s mitigation plans will be enough to offset the disruptions.
 “This is not good on any level.
 It is going to kill business.
-I am concerned businesses will need to close.”
+I am concerned businesses will need to close,” she said.

 The plan also authorized additional funding for watermain replacement in both phases, to be drawn from the Water Infrastructure Repair and Replacement Reserve.
 Brief water service interruptions will also be required as new connections are completed.